Tour code : BFF004

 Mingalar-bar!
 Upon your arrival to Yangon International airport, you will be welcomed by BFF Travel guide and transfer to your hotel.

-We complete the day with a visit to the 2,500 years old magnificent Shwedagon Pagoda sheathed in 11 tons of pure gold and 4,350 diamonds weighing 1800 carats!
-At sunset, the Shwedagon offers visitor a spectacular show of lights and shadows.
+Next we drive to Chaukhtatgyi Pagoda which houses a 70m long Reclining Buddha image.
+We continue to the green Kandawgyi Park and its highlighted Karaweik barge- a replica of the royal barge.
+We end our day with a visit to the 2,500 years old magnificent Shwedagon Pagoda shealthed in 11 tons of pure gold and 4,350 diamonds weighing 1,800 carats!
 Overnight stay in Yangon.

 We journey out by boat in Inle Lake with a visit to well-known Nga Pe Chaung monastery and Silver Smith factory.
 Proceed to Cheroot making factory, Boat making carpentry workshop, Silk weaving factory.
 We complete a day with a visit to the famous Phaung Daw Oo Pagoda .
 Overnight stay in Inle Lake.

 On the way back to the boat, walk through a romantic bamboo forest at the riverside, where you may observe local people having a bath.
 On the way you can visit Myaynigone village and Lotus fiber weaving factory (Ann's).
 Overnight stay in Inle Lake.

 Arrive to Pindaya and we visit to Pindaya Caves well known for its Buddha statues carved out of limestone and then Shwe U Min Cave well known for its countless Buddha images.
 We proceed to over 250 years old Banyan tree .
 After that, we continue drive to Kalaw - a former British colonial hill station where ambassadors would spend the summers enjoying the crisp mountain air and sipping on gin tonics.
 Arrive to Kalaw and transfer to the hotel for check-in.
 Overnight stay in Kalaw.

 Breakfast at the hotel.
 In the morning we take a walk to Kalaw Market where ethnic minority groups gather for trading.
 We continue visit Myin Ma Hti Limestone Cave which houses various holy shrines and Buddha images.
 Then we start drive to Mandalay and enjoy the great scenic beauty of the countryside along the road.
-Arrive to Mandalay in the late afternoon and transfer to the hotel for check-in.
-Overnight stay in Mandalay.
+Arrive to Mandalay in the late afternoon and transfer to the hotel for check-in. stay in Mandalay.

-After your breakfast, we embark on morning exploration of Mingun by private boat on Ayeyarwaddy river, 11km upriver from Mandalay where we visit Mingun Bell which weighs 90 tons and is one of the world’s largest bells.
+After your breakfast, we embark on morning exploration of Mingun by private boat on Ayeyarwaddy River, 11km upriver from Mandalay where we visit Mingun Bell which weighs 90 tons and is one of the world’s largest bells.
 And continue to Hsinbyume Paya well known as Myatheintan Pagoda, was modeled after the mythical Mount Meru.
 Next we visit to Mingun Paya , intended to be the world’s biggest pagoda, is an overwhelmingly massive structure even though it remains unfinished.
 If we have time permits, we visit some local handicraft workshops of silk weaving, mats and alms bowls.
 After that, we return back to Mandalay.

 In the afternoon we drive to picturesque Sagaing Hills , 21 km south-east of Mandalay and west bank of Ayeyarwaddy river.
 Sagaing Hills is a retreat for Buddhist devotees with numerous pagodas and monasteries.
+Overnight stay in Mandalay.